The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 We call these **static web servers** because they store **static assets** (HTML, CSS, and JS files) and then provide a server application that serves those assets when requested.

+Let's look at how we can serve the static assets of a React project from our server.

 {% hint style="info" %}

 HTML, CSS, and JavaScript files are considered "static" because their content remains unchanged when being transferred from server to client.